sebam2k4/sebastiankulig-Jekyll/readme.md

 * Removed 'Education' page.

 ## To Do:
+* Write a deceant blog post!?!?!
+* Work on Blog Post styling
+* Work on Blog page styling
 * Add MTA & CompTIA A+ certified logos
 * Remove all html from md - use only markdon and liquid inside of pages.
 * Add this website as portfolio-item